PaloAltoNetworks/panhandler/docs/importing_skillets.rst

     :width: 250

-The import repository fields allow you to specify the repo name, repo url, and the branch to import.
+The import repository fields allow you to specify the repo name and URL to import.
 You may import repositories from any git server, including GitHub, gitlab, gogs, etc.

 To import a repository from Github, click on the 'Clone or Download' button and copy the full HTTPS link